elimc/jumpstart/README.md

 The Gulp build process is only for those who are major studmeisters:

-After installing the theme into the themes directory, you can get the Gulp automated build process working by entering `npm install` into the CLI, from the themes folder.
-This will automatically load all of the required node modules.
-Finally, you will follow the instructions located in `gulpfle.js`.
+Instructions:
+1. Adjust the path of the browserSyncProxy variable in gulpfile.js.
+2. Using the CLI, navigate to the root of your gulpfile.js file and enter "npm install" without the quotes.
+3. Wait for the node_modules to automatically install.
+4. Enter "gulp" in the CLI, without the quotes.
+5. That's it!

 TODO
 ----